B

 Reagles are large-sized hybrids.

-Beagle Mix Common Health Issues
+Common Health Issues

 This beagle mix can inherit either parent’s genetic health concerns, but they are generally plagued by the beagle’s afflictions.
 However, they are typically healthy hybrids, but you should always be on the lookout for minor issues.
 For example, the reagle is prone to epilepsy.
 Unfortunately, depression can result from these episodes due to how stressful they are.
-But luckily, depression can be manageable with Valium prescribed by a vet.
+But luckily, depression can be managed with Valium prescribed by a vet.

-Sadly, reagles are prone to various infections and urinary tract diseases—for example, bladder cancer.
+Sadly, reagles are prone to various infections and urinary tract diseases — for example, bladder cancer.
 Therefore, you should always take your beagle mix for regular veterinary check-ups and screen for any sort of cancer.
 Additionally, reagles are susceptible to eye infections due to their heavy eyelids and large eyes.
 This allows debris and dirt to accumulate around their eyes, leading to discomfort and infection.
 So, cleaning your reagle’s eyes regularly is crucial.
 Speak to your local vet about how to clean their eyes and what products are safe to use at home.

 Hip dysplasia is another condition that plagues this beagle mix.
 Unfortunately, their joints are easy to dislocate, which causes pain and discomfort.
 Sadly, there is no cure, but there are surgeries that help and rehabilitation programs that can manage this disease.